-Our median gender pay gap of 3% is skewed towards male employees but has reduced by 2.8% since 2020 and is below the national average of 14.3% as reported by the Office of National Statistics in November 2023.
+Our median gender pay gap of 1.79% is skewed towards male employees but is below the national average of 16.1% as reported by the Office of National Statistics in October 2024.
+This metric is based on hourly rate across all roles and does not mean that female employees in the same positions as male employees receive lower hourly rates.